Dimserene/PMCSBalatro/README.md

 Replica Jokers cannot be found in the shop and can only be found by copying Jokers using effects from this mod!

 ### New Status: Drained!
-This is the main gameplay gimmick of this mod, disabling Jokers until you play a certain number of suits!
+This is the main gameplay gimmick of this mod, disabling Jokers and Consumables until you play a certain number of suits!
 The suit required is determined randomly, so either keep a stock of different suits in your deck, or stock up on the new Paint Tarots!

 ### New Status: Painted!